" The power that

-Our office has 4 adjustment bays that house two Zennith 230 Hylo tables and two Zennith Model 60 tables for all our chiropractic adjustments.
+OWL Chiropractic has 4 adjustment bays that house two Zennith 230 Hylo tables and two Zennith Model 60 tables for all our chiropractic adjustments.

 These tables have a special “drop mechanism” which allows for a much more comfortable, safe and effective adjustment.

 They also allow our doctors to treat you without using rotational types of chiropractic adjustments - no human pretzels here!

 AND our Hylo tables have the option to mechanically stand up and lie down, which can aid patients who may have mobility issues due to pain or age.

 The Pierce Results System (PRS) is a system of biomechanical analysis of spine kinematics developed by Vernon Pierce, D.C., Sr. The system uses cineradiography (motion X-ray) studies to determine loss of proper spinal joint function causing neurological dysfunction.
 This is known as vertebral subluxation complex.